Optimal Transmission Switching: Improving Solver Performance Using Heuristics: Algorithmic Architecture and Parallel Implementation

 \subsubsection{Initialization}

-As described, we are reliant on a feasible set $\Ea$.
-Such a set's feasibility can be validated by solving \ModelTwo.
-From the obtained solution, we are able to build a feasible solution for \ModelOne, as described in \eqref{eq:construction1} and derive dual values.
+As described, we rely on a feasible set $\Ea$.
+The feasibility of such a set can be validated by solving \ModelTwo.
+From the solution obtained, we can build a feasible solution for \ModelOne, as described in \eqref{eq:construction1} and derive dual values.
 The procedure is summarized in \mbox{\AlgOne}.
-Note that $x'$ is used as a \textit{mipstart} (initialization of binary variables) in subsequent steps (\AlgThree).
+Note that $x'$ is used as \textit{mipstart} (initialization of binary variables) in subsequent steps (\AlgThree).